Uptown Funk: Reception

 "Uptown Funk" received positive reviews from most music critics.
 Nick Murray of Rolling Stone gave the song a rating of four out of five stars, praising the "George Kranz scatting and Nile Rodgers guitar riff."
 He noted that Mars, Ronson and The Hooligans "channel the days when brags weren't humble and disco wasn't retro."
 Spin's Brennan Carley noticed the resemblance between Mars's sing-rapping style and Nelly's vocals.
 He praised the former's voice for keeping things "light and bubbly".
 Carley compared the bass line to something that Prince would use.
 He felt "Uptown Funk" would be all over the radio in a short time.
 Danielle Janota writing for Consequence of Sound praised the single calling it the "crown jewel" of the album.
 Lucas Villa of AXS dubbed Ronson's latest approach to Funk "his freakiest, freshest and most fun release yet".

-Pop Matters Matt James called the track a "deftly daft, delirious and incessant, booty-shaking blast of brass 'n' bravado", finding it a standout on the album.
+Kirsten Maree of Renowned for Sound called the song "a joyous, bass-slapping little ditty that joins the likes of Olly Murs' Wrapped Up and Pharrell Williams' Gust Of Wind in a trend of soul clad 70's throwbacks.
+The vocal dum-dum bass line, meets the scratchy melody of the electric guitar right off the bat, sending us hurling back in time and ready to dance."
+PopMatters's Matt James called the track a "deftly daft, delirious and incessant, booty-shaking blast of brass 'n' bravado", finding it a standout on the album.
 John Parker from Drowned in Sound called the recording "inescapable, a bona fide modern day mega hit".
 Neil McCormick from The Telegraph enjoyed the track because he "liked all the records it was built out of, by James Brown, Earth Wind & Fire and The Gap Band".
-Stereogum's Tom Breihan wrote, "It's the best American #1 we’ve had in more than a year, easily, and maybe much more".
+Stereogum's Tom Breihan wrote, "It's the best American #1 we've had in more than a year, easily, and maybe much more".
 However, he noticed it copied the work of Morris Day & The Time and "takes these old sounds, but it presents them with energy and inventiveness and charm and balls".
 Robbie Daw of Idolator called the single "a straight-up ass-kicker" and not a "half-hearted stab" at recreating the "70's groove".
 He also praised the song's lyrics like "Michelle Pfeiffer, that white gold" and "gotta kiss myself, so pretty".

 Jim Farber of the New York Daily News said the recording "isn't even a song", adding "[i]t's a vamp, a rush of 'hit me' rhythms of the style patented by James Brown".
 Farber added that the vocals have "zip", but they "lack soul, not to mention an ounce of individuality".
 He called "Uptown Funk" the only "lazy track" on the album.